Kudresdss/Libft/README.md

 # Libft
 First project of 42cursus.
 Hello!
 This is my libft static library project for 42cursus.
-I study in Moscow's campus.
+I am studying in Moscow's campus.

 All of the following actions must be done inside the copied project's directory, in the command line.